gman4774/zombies_info/README.md

 ```
 =IF(MONTH(A203)=10, "H", "")
 ```
-This checked if the date in the corresping row was month=10(OCTOBER) the it woould update the current third column with `H` , otherwise it would leave it blank.
+This checked if the date in the corresping row was month=10(OCTOBER) the it would update the current third column with `H` , otherwise it would leave it blank.

 <br>
 Now I have an entire third row telling me when a datapoint corresponds to Halloween.